 If you’d like to refresh your makeup style, look fab for a big event or a photography session, or just learn more about great makeup products without the hard sell, then I’d recommend a one-on-one session with Amina.
 You can email Amina to find out more, or visit her Facebook page, Amina Sal Make Up Artist: https://m.facebook.com/AminasalMUA

-[This post is not an advert – I just wanted to share my personal experience and introduce you to a genuinely lovely London mum who runs her own business. #supportasmallbusiness ]
+This post is not an advert for Amina – I just wanted to share my personal experience and introduce you to a genuinely lovely London mum who runs her own business. #supportasmallbusiness

 Shop my makeup bag